pism/pism/doc/browser/pages.md

 Public License along with PISM; see `COPYING` in the PISM source directory; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA
-*/

-/*!
-\page petscID PETSc: An overview for PISM users
+@page petscID PETSc: An overview for PISM users

-\section preamble Preamble
+@section preamble Preamble

 In v0.5, because of abstractions especially in IceModelVec and its derived classes, programmers building derived classes of IceModel now need minimal